mediafellows/mediafellows.github.io/collections/_news/20240528_mediafellows-MediaStore-V3.0_Press_Release.md

           </div>
           <p>{{ page.description }}</p>
           <p>
-           Initially conceived as an internal refactoring project, the focus on improvements of MediaStore's underlying structure provided the perfect opportunity to update the look and experience of the platform with a full redesign, enhancing technical functionality and streamlining redundant features for a smoother user journey.
+           Initially conceived as an internal refactoring project, the focus on improvements of MediaStore's underlying <a style="color:#7e7e7e;" target="_blank" href="https://mediafellows.com/features/14_infrastructure">structure</a> provided the perfect opportunity to update the look and experience of the platform with a full redesign, enhancing technical functionality and streamlining redundant features for a smoother user journey.
            </p>
            <p>
 		mediafellows has three overarching goals for MediaStore 3.0.
 Firstly, to focus on improvements to the underlying architecture, ensuring the platform is absolutely future-proof.